St. Joseph's Catholic Primary School - Wetherby

 The children’s second topic is on animals including humans.
 We will be focusing on food and skeletons.
 To start this topic they had the great opportunity to experience a range of exotic animals from Morley Rescue Centre which the children loved.

 Our first topic this year is the Stone Age which the class are enjoying.
 So far we have discussed what we want to know about the Stone Age and what we already know.
 The children came up with some really interesting questions and we have explored a lot of them already.

 The children have used their cave paintings to write a diary entry.
 They enjoyed pretending to be back in the Stone Age as a child during this period of time.
-Once again the children came up with some really interesting diary entries, for example; one child wrote their diary entry as one of the animals being hunted by the Stone Age people which I thought was a very good idea and interesting way of doing one.
+Once again the children came up with some really interesting diary entries.
+For example; one child wrote their diary entry as one of the animals being hunted by the Stone Age people, which I thought was a very interesting way of doing it.

 Year 3 are enjoying their percussion music lessons and are learning to play a simple tune on the xylophone.
 They have done well for their first lesson and have manged to play Twinkle Twinkle Little Star.